sumeetpalsingh/R_course/Preparation/Session7_Preparation.md

 In the seventh and last session, we will learn how to use [R Shiny](https://shiny.rstudio.com/) to make interactive websites
 -------------------------------------------------------------------------------------

-### No new packages need to be installed for this session!
+### Step 1: No new packages need to be installed for this session!
 Test if all packages from previous sessions are properly installed.

 ```r
 ## From Session 3